sudoblockio/icon-tracker-frontend/README.md

 pip install -r e2e/requirements.txt
 # Run the application
 npm run start
-# Then you can run the tests
+# Then you can run the tests in another terminal
 make test-e2e
 ```